o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-image.md

 ---
-description: Use visual components in Amazon Lumberyard's UI Editor to add color tints or textures to UI elements.
+description: Use visual components in Open 3D Engine's UI Editor to add color tints or textures to UI elements.
 title: Image
 ---